finishedcoot/finishedcoot/README.md

 # Hi there, I'm Ardeshir 👋

-- 🌱 Extremely interested in learning 😁
+- 🌱 Extremely interested in learning
-- 🥅 2023 Goals: Learn more about 3d, contribute more to open source projects.
+- 🥅 2024 Goals: Contribute to open source projects.

 ### Connect with me: